+BUILDING PARTNERSHIPS TO LAST A LIFETIME RCBC ANNUAL & SUSTAINABILITY REPORT 2020

-Looking beyond the limitations and preparing for an eventual recovery, the Bank put in place these i.
+Risks Identified Management Approach to Risks Disasters and Critical Events Looking beyond the limitations and preparing for an eventual recovery, the Bank put in place these "Attack" strategies: i.
 Adapting to new priorities by learning new ways of doing business: All corporate lending officers had to be re-trained on collection and refinancing to engage customers on the payment holidays mandated by the government and our credit relief programs.
-Branch sales personnel, faced with the challenge of serving customers in quarantine, needed to improve their proficiency on our digital products to migrate our customers to digital platforms.
+Branch sales personnel, faced with the challenge of serving customers in quarantine, needed to improve their proficiency on our digital products to migrate our customers to digital platforms. ii.
 Go Digital: Our digital plan was set in motion in 2019 with the re-launch of the RCBC online retail mobile app.
-The pandemic accelerated the acceptance and use of the new mobile app with the expanded array of features: the ability to open time deposit accounts, make payments through QR codes, transfer funds, send cash through remittance centers, deposit checks without visiting the branch, get cash without an ATM card, and convert card purchases to installments.
+The pandemic accelerated the acceptance and use of the new mobile app with the expanded array of features: the ability to open time deposit accounts, make payments through QR codes, transfer funds, send cash through remittance centers, deposit checks without visiting the branch, get cash without an ATM card, and convert card purchases to installments. iii.

-iii.
 Financial Inclusion: Our strategies incorporate a long-term view, particularly in nation building.
-We respond to the needs of the unbanked and underserved Filipinos and support the BSP's advocacy for financial inclusion through:

-a.
-Rizal MicroBank: Our thrift bank subsidiary offers traditional and digital products and services to micro and small business enterprises.

-b.
-DiskarTech: We launched a mobile-based application, the country's first financial inclusion accelerator app, to serve unbanked and underserved Filipinos.
+We respond to the needs of the unbanked and underserved Filipinos and support the BSP's advocacy for financial inclusion through: a.
+Rizal MicroBank: Our thrift bank subsidiary offers traditional and digital products and services to micro and small business enterprises. b.
+DiskarTech: We launched a mobile-based application, the country's first financial inclusion accelerator app, to serve unbanked and underserved Filipinos. c.
 ATM Go: Handheld ATM terminals were instrumental to the government's distribution of Social Amelioration Program (SAP) funds.
 The government partnered with RCBC to help distribute cash assistance to families greatly affected by the quarantine in provinces and remote locations where there are no bank branches.

-Financial Support: Payment Accommodations and Fee Waivers

-We gave a 60-day payment holiday to consumer loan and credit card customers, beyond the initial 30 days required under the Bayanihan to Heal as One Act.

-To encourage our clients to bank safely from home, we waived fees for digital transfers done via RCBC Online Banking to accounts in RCBC and other banks for the duration of the ECQ until January 31, 2021.
-Transfer fees for InstaPay done via DiskarTech were waived until end-2021.
-Fees to send cash online for pick up in RCBC ATMs have been waived as well.

-We believe in understanding, measuring, and mitigating the risks associated with the transition to a lowcarbon and climate-resilient future.
+Financial Support: Payment Accommodations and Fee Waivers We gave a 60-day payment holiday to consumer loan and credit card customers, beyond the initial 3 Climate-Related Risks Sustainable Finance We believe in understanding, measuring, and mitigating the risks associated with the transition to a low-carbon and climate-resilient future.
 We will align our business strategy with national priorities and over time rebalance our portfolio mix that creates value and benefits our stakeholders.
 Important first steps have been taken to reduce corporate carbon footprint and finance the flow of funds into a low-carbon and climate-resilient future not only in the Philippines but also within ASEAN.
 We have also taken on a leading role in developing Sustainable Finance.
 The RCBC Sustainable Finance Framework of April 2019 articulates our strategy to raise funds and lend to priority sectors.
 In June 2019, we raised Php8.0 billion (USD167.0 million), the first peso-denominated Sustainability Bond under the ASEAN Sustainability Bond Standards, to refinance Eligible Green and Social Assets.
 In September 2019, we raised an additional USD300.0 million to fund Eligible Green and Social Assets.
 Investor response to these landmark transactions was overwhelming.
 The transactions were oversubscribed in multiples and brought in investors from all major financial centers of the world.

-Development Goals (SDGs) and the Paris Agreement.